buildkite/buildkite-agent-metrics/README.md

 **Compatibility:**
 - OpenTelemetry backend can be used as a complete replacement for other backends
 - Supports both HTTP and gRPC OTLP protocols
-- Works with any OpenTelemetry-compatible system (HyperDX, Jaeger, Prometheus, etc.)
+- Works with any OpenTelemetry-compatible system (Jaeger, Honeycomb, HyperDX, Grafana Cloud, etc.)
 - No impact on other backend functionality when not selected

 ## Upgrading from v2 to v3